AnatoleSerial/anatoleserial.github.io/src/lancer/garage/dropthemission.md

   order: 2
 ---

-## What Even is a Mission?
+## What even *is* a Mission?

-A lot of things in LANCER are tied to *Missions*.
-Let's talk about that.
+Seriously though: a lot of things in TTRPGs depend on *Framing*.

+In The Most Popular Fantasy RPGs, the *Narrative Framing* is that of *Adventures*: the Player Characters are *Adventurers*, individuals of high skill and technique who go explore places, get in trouble, and in general do a lot of things outside of the framework of static/established jobs.
+Like a Mercenary, except not about just Fighting Things.
+Hence: *Adventures*.

+Adventures do not have any *mechanics* tied to them, inherently.
+The *Mechanical Framing* of Fantasy RPGs has things such as *Encounters*, *Short Rests*, *Long Rests*, and *Downtime*, which often have some mechanical impact: Initiative is rolled at the start of an Encounter, Rests provide some healing and resource recovery, Downtime often involves shopping trips for gear as well as other forms of advancement.

+Let's see how Lancer frames its Narrative and Mechanics.

 ### Framing, By The Book

-In the LANCER Corebook, Missions provide an *in-game GM-driven structure* for a *gameplay loop*: Pilots are briefed their Objectives, prepare for said Objectives, attempt to achieve them within 2-3 combat encounters per Full Repair, then return home for debriefing.
+In the LANCER Corebook, **Missions** provide an *in-game structure* for a *gameplay loop*: Pilots are briefed their Objectives, prepare for said Objectives, attempt to achieve them within 2-3 combat encounters per Full Repair (With some Rests in between), then return home for Debriefing.
 They \*DING!\* level up, and wait to repeat the whole process again.

-It's a very *videogame-like structure*, which works well if you want your stories to be very videogame-like.

-It's not as good if you're interested in telling less structured stories.
-The GM-Driven, Mission-Based Framing is a constraint: when it works, it is very satisfying, but when it doesn't it feels profoundly unsatisfying.

-So let's rethink it.

-### Reframing LANCER
+It's both a *Narrative* and *Mechanic* framing.

+What happens when your story does not feature proper missions?
+Can we use the non-diegetic part of the framing? *Should we*?

+This is too complicated.
+Let's just *dump it*.

+### Dumping the Mission Mechanics

+Instead of Missions, just have a **Narrative Arc**.
+No "gameplay loop", just a classic, abstract structure.
+This frees you, the GM, in the following ways:

+- *You do not need to provide Objectives*: Players can choose their own.

 We propose a *"Narrative Arc"* as an *out-of-game, Player-driven structure*.
 Unlike the capital-M Missions that create gameplay loops, a Narrative Arc exists as an *abstract* structure that aims to capture interest via dramatic tension.
 In TTRPGs, the entire Narrative Act is created via play, so when you first start planning a Narrative Arc you do not need to have an ending in mind, only a start that motivates the characters to *act*.